JamesIves/github-pages-deploy-action/README.md

       - master
 ```

 It's recommended that you use [Dependabot](https://dependabot.com/github-actions/) to keep your workflow up-to-date.
-You can find the latest tagged version on the [GitHub Marketplace](https://github.com/marketplace/actions/deploy-to-github-pages).
+You can find the latest tagged version on the [GitHub Marketplace](https://github.com/marketplace/actions/deploy-to-github-pages) or on the [releases page](https://github.com/JamesIves/github-pages-deploy-action/releases).

 #### Install as a Node Module 📦